-You’ll also want to ask each vendor for its security policy and program documents and penetration testing results.
+You’ll also want to ask each vendor for its security policy, program documents, and penetration testing results.

-- Create clear vendor contracts with service level agreements, compliance requirements, and roles and responsibilities in the event of a security breach.
+- Create clear vendor contracts.
+Specify service level agreements, compliance requirements, and roles and responsibilities in the event of a security breach.
 Consult subject matter experts, internally and externally, for input.

-- Establish a clear line of communication between your vendors, management, and board to stay abreast of and manage issues, and solicit and respond to feedback regarding your vendor risk management program.
+- Direct communication.
+Establish a clear line of communication between your vendors, management, and board to stay abreast of and manage issues, and solicit and respond to your vendor risk management program feedback.

 - Conduct on-site audits.
 Where feasible and warranted by answers to the questionnaire, send your auditing team to vendor sites for in-person audits.
 Repeat these audits annually.

 - Continuously monitor your vendors.
-Stay abreast of vendor changes, changes in your organization, and updates to regulations and standards.
+Stay abreast of vendor changes, organization changes, regulations, and standards updates.

 If you need help

-As you can see, vendor risk management is a big program requiring adequate staffing and budget—or your enterprise can cut costs and time by using quality governance, risk, and compliance (GRC) software.
-Automation can perform many of these tasks, including generating and sorting questionnaires, staying on top of compliance requirements, and continuously monitoring third-party vendors.
+As you can see, vendor risk management is an extensive program requiring adequate staffing and budget.
+Your enterprise can cut costs and time by using risk management software.
+Automation can perform many tasks, including generating and sorting questionnaires, staying on top of compliance requirements, and continuously monitoring third-party vendors.